VERITASICH/test-message/README.md

 ## Deployment

-This project is deployed on Vercel.
+This project is deployed on GitHub Pages.
 To deploy your own version:

 1. Fork this repository
-2. Create a new project on Vercel
-3. Connect your GitHub repository
+2. Go to Settings > Pages
+3. Select the main branch as the source
-4. Deploy!
+4. Click Save

+Your site will be available at `https://[your-username].github.io/test-message`

 ## Local Development

 1. Clone the repository
 2. Open `index.html` in your browser
 3. Make changes and test locally
-4. Push changes to GitHub to trigger automatic deployment
+4. Push changes to GitHub to update the live site

 ## Project Structure